hhu1/rl_practice/README.md

+# Small grids world

+In a N x N grids, top left corner (0,0) is the escape (absorbing state).
+Every time, you can only take one step to left, right, up, or down directoin, and the reward for doing this is -1.
+The goal is to calculate the return of each position in this grid world.

+The implemented solution is a value iteration method which is a special case of dynamic programming implementation.

 # Lights Out

 This script implements a tabular Q-learning solution to the 3x3 lights out puzzle. <https://en.wikipedia.org/wiki/Lights_Out_(game)> It first does the training, and then test the model with a special test case.